 3. Barrie 3.
-Barriers to future attainment for pupil eligible for pupil premium funding in 2018-2019 Α. Most pupils start school well below age related expectations. В. High absence rates of some pupil premium children.
+Barriers to future attainment for pupil eligible for pupil premium funding in 2018-2019 A. Most pupils start school well below age related expectations.
+B. High absence rates of some pupil premium children.
 C. Some parents do not support home learning well eg do not hear their children read.
-D. An increasing number of children requiring additional speech and language support. Е Low self-esteem and low aspirations of some pupil premium children.
+D. An increasing number of children requiring additional speech and language support.
+E Low self-esteem and low aspirations of some pupil premium children.

-4. I .
-Intended outcomes and success criteria for summer 2019 Α. Early Years: 50% of the cohort (3 of 6) to achieve a GLD (Good Level of Development).
-There is one new pupil premium child who arrived at the end of January who has very limited English. В. Year 1 phonics screening: 67% of cohort (2 of 3).
+4. Intended outcomes and success criteria for summer 2019

+- A. Early Years: 50% of the cohort (3 of 6) to achieve a GLD (Good Level of Development).
+There is one new pupil premium child who arrived at the end of January who has very limited English; this pupil will make at least expected progress, but will not achieve GLD. - B. Year 1 phonics screening: 67% of cohort (2 of 3).
 The non-PP pupil is on track to pass and 1 of the 2 PP children will pass the phonics test.
-Year 2 phonics:100% pass rate (One pupil is taking the Year 2 phonics check) C. End of KS1(Year 2) % of pupil premium pupils to achieve expected standard: Reading 67% (2 of 3) Writing 33% (1 of 3) Maths 33% (1 of 3) D. .
-End of KS2 (Year 6) % of pupil premium children to achieve expected standard: Reading 50% (1 of 2) Writing 50% (1 of 2) Maths 100% (2 of 2) very aspirational target.
-E. .
-To ensure all of our high attaining pupils, including those in receipt of pupil premium funding achieve at or above the higher threshold /are working at greater depth.
-Pupils targeted to achieve at greater depth: Year 1 = 1 pupil to achieve GD in reading and writing.
+Year 2 phonics:100% pass rate (One pupil is taking the Year 2 phonics check) - C. End of KS1(Year 2) % of pupil premium pupils to achieve expected standard: Reading 67% (2 of 3) Writing 33% (1 of 3) Maths 33% (1 of 3) - D. End of KS2 (Year 6) % of pupil premium children to achieve expected standard: Reading 50% (1 of 2) Writing 50% (1 of 2) Maths 100% (2 of 2) very aspirational target. - E. To ensure all of our high attaining pupils, including those in receipt of pupil premium funding achieve at or above the higher threshold /are working at greater depth.
+Pupils targeted to achieve at greater depth:

+Year 1 = 1 pupil to achieve GD in reading and writing.

 Year 3= 1 pupil to achieve GD in reading.

 Year 4 = 2 pupils to achieve GD in reading and maths and 1 in writing.
 Year 5 = 1 pupil to achieve GD in reading, writing and maths.